✅ For an eCommerce website, speed equals money

 9: Responsive and Mobile Friendly Store

 There will be over 4 billion billion internet users worldwide by January 2020.
 There are about as many people who use the web on their phones.
-By 2024, it is predicted to reach a population of more than 5 billion people.
-The test will provide you with a visual representation of how your website appears on a mobile device.
-If any concerns with mobile usability are discovered, it will be noted.
-Using a flexible theme is the simplest approach to make your WordPress site mobile-friendly.
-All of the themes covered in this article are responsive out of the box and look fantastic on mobile devices.
+By 2024, it is predicted to reach more than 5 billion people.
+The test will visually represent how your website appears on a mobile device.
+Additionally, If any concerns with mobile usability are discovered, they will be noted.
+Using a flexible theme is the most straightforward approach to making your WordPress site mobile-friendly.
+Hence, All the themes covered in this article are responsive and look fantastic on mobile devices.

-Mobile users aren't fond of scrolling indefinitely.
-As a result, make your store pages (woocommerce multiple shop page) as simple as feasible.
-Don't overload them with information.
-If your business has a lot of items, make it easy for your mobile customers to discover them by using search.
-You may use the Woocommerce product plugin to assist your consumers in quickly finding items using live product filters.
-With live item filters, this plugin will assist your consumers in quickly finding goods.
+Moreover, Mobile users aren’t fond of scrolling indefinitely.
+As a result, make your store pages (woo-commerce multiple shop pages) as simple as feasible.
+Don’t overload them with information.
+Additionally, If your business has a lot of items, make it easy for your mobile customers to discover them by using search.
+Hence, You may use the Woocommerce product plugin to assist your consumers in quickly finding items using live product filters.
+With live item filters, this plugin will help your consumers quickly discover goods.

 10: Speed UP Woocommerce store Backend/ Admin Panel

-The frontend of your shop isn't the only place where speed matters.
-To speed up woocommerce backend is just as important for managing your js speed shop and making quick adjustments when needed.
-On the other hand, speed up woocommerce checkout is equally important like admin panel and website backend.
+The front end of your shop isn’t the only place where speed matters.
+Speeding up the woo-commerce backend is just as necessary for managing your js speed shop and making quick adjustments.
+Besides, speeding up woo-commerce checkout is equally important, like the admin panel and website backend.
 Staying productive requires efficient use of your WooCommerce admin dashboard.
-Also it allows more time for you all to focus on more important aspects of your Woocommerce shop's growth, such as internet advertising.
+Also, it allows more time for you all to focus on more critical aspects of your Woocommerce shop’s growth, such as internet advertising.